 Now, the actual tricky part: getting the Docker images suitable for building Yocto.
 Docker images are used to create the containers that are the virtualized environment we can do the builds in.
 Yocto Development Tasks Manual mentions CROPS (CROss PlatformS) Docker images that can be used for building in non-Linux hosts.
 CROPS itself also has this nice Mac guide that almost works.

-Well, I guess the manual works for the older amd64 MacBooks because the pre-built Docker images are only available in amd64 format.
-Since Apple Silicon is arm64, Docker gives a nice warning that the emulated image may or may not work, and spoiler alert, it does not.
-Attempting to run bitbake after following the guide gives the following error:
+Well, the manual works for the older amd64 MacBooks because the pre-built Docker images are only available for amd64 architecture.
+Since Apple Silicon is arm64, Docker gives a nice warning that the image may or may not work, and here’s a spoiler alert, it does not.
+Attempting to run bitbake

 OSError: Cannot initialize new instance of inotify, Errno=Function not implemented (ENOSYS)

-However, I recommend keeping that CROPS guide nearby because we are going to follow it once we get the suitable images built.
+However, I recommend keeping that CROPS guide nearby because we are going to follow it once we get the suitable Docker images built.
 The first step of the journey is pulling the Docker image source repositories for the two images mentioned in the CROPS Mac guide:

 % git clone https://github.com/crops/samba.git